IMPORTANT - All allegations and concerns must be reported to the Local Authority Designated Officer (LADO) within the same working day.

 A representative from the LADO team will be available Monday-Thursday.
 However, there will be a limited service on a Friday.

-Please phone and leave a message on 01904 551783 or email a referral or query to email@example.com and we will aim to respond to your request within 24 hours (during office hours).
+The phone won't be manned all the time so please phone and leave a message on 01904 551783 or email a referral or query to email@example.com and we will aim to respond to your request within 24 hours (during office hours).

 If you have an urgent query or you believe a child is at risk please contact the Multi Agency Safeguarding Hub (MASH) on 01904 551900